Master Content Planning and Scheduling with Excel Templates for Marketing and Editorial Content

 Step 1: Identify Your Content Planning Requirements

-Before using an Excel template, it’s important to determine your content planning requirements.
-Consider the following:
+Before using an Excel template, define your specific content planning needs.
+Consider the following questions:

 By clearly defining your requirements, you can choose or create an Excel template that best fits your needs.